 Panama City is the county seat of Bay County, FL, with a population of around 37,000 people.
 Its coastal neighbor is Panama City Beach, known for having one of the best beaches in the United States.
 Loved for its long and wide white sugar sand beaches.
 Full of fun for families, couples and singles.
 The beach community has incredible opportunities for water sports, boating and entertainment on land.
 Here are the top 10 free things to do in Panama City Beach.
+For accommodation you have to book a hotel in Panama City near the beach.

 - 1 Top 10 Free Things To Do in Panama City Beach